elciok/getting-and-cleaning-data-course-project/README.md

 Activity labels are combined with this data frame by joining the activity label data with the "activity_id" column created from the activities files.
 This gives us descriptive activity names.

+All columns with measurements are renamed to use more descriptive names.

 We create a new dataset computing averages for each measurement grouped by activity and subject.
 This operation keeps data in a wide format, with a column for each measurement column in the intermediate dataset.
 This way, each line is a record for averages of means and standard deviations for measurements from a pair of activity and subject.
 This is the data set we save to a file named result.txt.

 Resulting dataset